neeleshbisht99/ArtificialEngineer/README.md

 # Your OpenAI API key, or any other LLM API key
 export LLM_API_KEY="sk-..."

-# The directory you want OpenDevin to modify.
+# The directory you want artificialEngineer to modify.
 MUST be an absolute path!
 export WORKSPACE_BASE=$(pwd)/workspace

 docker run \